Joseph A. Maturo Jr.: Early life and military career

 Maturo is a graduate of East Haven High School, class of 1970.
 He served in the East Haven Volunteer Fire Company since 1969.
 Maturo attended South Central Community College (now called Gateway Community College) and the University of New Haven.
 During the Vietnam War era, Maturo served in the U.S. Navy for six years.

 Firefighter

 Upon completing his service in the Navy, Maturo joined the professional East Haven Fire Department, established in 1972.
 While serving as a firefighter, Maturo was awarded three Medals of Merit.
 After 17 years, Maturo resigned in 1991 because of a work-related back injury.
 He received a disability pension valued at $3598 monthly by November 2011.

 Political career

 Maturo joined the Republican Party and became active.
 He was elected to a term as a member of the town council, serving from 1993 to 1995.
+He lost two bids for the Connecticut House of Representatives in 1992 and 1994, in both cases losing to incumbent 99th District Democratic Representative Mike Lawlor.

 Mayoral campaigns

 In 1995, he ran unsuccessfully for mayor, losing to the Democratic incumbent, Hank Luzzi, in a three-way race.
 Luzzi won 40% of the vote to Maturo's 37% and independent candidate Ben Mazzucco's 23% of the votes.

 In the general election of 1997, Maturo again challenged the incumbent Hank Luzzi.
 This time Maturo prevailed; he won his first election for the mayor's office with 60% of the vote.

 In November 2005, Maturo ran for his fifth term against Democrat Michael DeBenedet, who ran an aggressive campaign against the incumbent.
 Maturo won the election with 60% of the vote.
 With that election, Maturo became the second East Haven mayor — and the first Republican — to win a fifth term.
 Democratic Mayor Anthony Proto was the first one to do so.